GoogleCloudPlatform/professional-services/examples/cryptorealtime/TERRAFORM-README.md

 **Cleanup:**
 - Navigate to the Terraform shell
-- We have to delete the bigtable instances manually because there is a bug in the current Terraform provider
+- We have to delete the Cloud Bigtable instances manually because there is a bug in the current Terraform provider
 ```console
 gcloud bigtable instances delete cryptobackend-bigtable
 terraform state rm google_bigtable_instance.instance